jzhang300/jameszhang/posts/articles/2017-01-07-new-years-resolution.md

 **I am my best version of myself when I create things I'm passionate about.**

 The first major project I will create is this website.
 Through this site, I can post my works on a regular basis, and develop a voice to share my ideas and expertise to the world.
-The site will also serve as a playground for creative experimentations.

-At work, one of my goals this year is to make our [Watson React Component Library](https://watson-developer-cloud.github.io/react-components/) into an industry leading example of great react ui components.
-On the side, I want to create more web apps and art.
+**At work**, one of my goals this year is to make our [Watson React Component Library](https://watson-developer-cloud.github.io/react-components/) into an industry leading example of great react ui components. **On the side**, I want to create more web apps and art.

 ## Run More